mohdsadiq7/robofriends/README.md

 # robofriends
-A small React application with some basic responsive properties.
+A small React application built with some basic responsive properties.

 To run the project:

 1. Clone this repository